A top aviation headset is your perfect companion when you fly. As such, you must choose the best aviation headsets that your money can buy.

 The weight of the headset is essential, especially for long-haul flights.
 If you are carrying more weight for hours, you will experience fatigue in the middle of your flying shift.

-However, if the headset is too light, it can slip off your head with jarring or sudden movements.
+However, if the best aviation headset is too light, it can slip off your head with jarring or sudden movements.

 Head clamping can affect your comfort when you use the headset.
 The headset must not push to tightly because it can cause headaches.

 However, if the head clamping is too loose, it will not provide the needed noise reduction.
 This case is especially real for passive noise reduction headsets.

 The gel ear padding offers better cushioning than foam padding.
 However, it is denser than foam.
 Vinyl-covered ear seals make your ears seat during the summer.